russell-n/theape/arachneape/plugins/arachneapeplugin.rst

 The ArachneApe Plugin
 =====================

-This is the plugin that creates and runs the composites.
+This is the plugin that the Hortator to run Composites.
 It will always be used when the `run` subcommand is used.

 The Run State Diagram
 ---------------------